CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

 The benefits of reducing non-core dependencies are outweighed by potential bugs introduced by duplicating code that needs to be maintained separately.

 We are listing a few here that are portable, lightweight and which have good defaults.
-They also use the standard source of random data from the operating system, rather than allowing or even requiring the developer to choose a source.

-It is important to note that there is a common misconception that `/dev/urandom` is insecure.
-This is untrue, as `/dev/random` and `/dev/urandom` use the same entropy pool and PRNG internally.
-In newer Linux kernels, `/dev/random` no longer blocks and is an alias for `/dev/urandom`.
-See [Myths about /dev/urandom](https://www.thomas-huehn.com/myths-about-urandom/) for an in-depth discussion of this.

 ### Crypt::URandom